 Here is everything you need to know about flying into San Jose Costa Rica.

 Before flying to Costa Rica you need to secure some type of proof that you will be leaving the country within 90 days.
-This proof can come in the form of a plane ticket (just print out the confirmation email) or bus ticket.
+This proof can come in the form of an airline ticket (just print out the confirmation email) or bus ticket.

-If you are planning to backpack through Central America or are booking a one-way flight for any other reason, you need to show proof that you will be departing the country within 90 days.
+If you are planning to backpack through Central America or are booking a one-way flight for any other reason, you still need to show proof that you will be departing the country within 90 days.

 The nice thing about Tica Bus is that they will allow you to change the date of your ticket at any of their ticketing offices in Central America for about a $5 fee.

-Flying into San Jose Costa Rica – Declaration Form
+Landing in San Jose Costa Rica

 Also, if you are tracking the flight you will likely notice that you will fly over to the Pacific coast before looping back and landing in San Jose facing east.
 This is normal.
 I have only seen planes land at the airport from the other direction once due to unusual wind.

 What I’m trying to say is, for anyone with flying anxiety like myself, it may seem a bit scary to land in San Jose, but don’t worry.
 Everything is fine and normal!
 This is the biggest airport in Costa Rica and tons of international flights come and go each day.

 Sorry to be the bearer of bad news but be warned, the customs line at the SJO airport can be a total disaster show.
 I suggest going as fast as possible from the plane to Customs.

 Now on to baggage claim!

-After going through customs you will come out into the baggage claim area.
+You will then walk into the baggage claim area.
 We find that it can be a bit slow for bags to start coming out.

-If on the off chance your bags do not appear, there are counters for all the airlines in the baggage claim area.
+On the off chance your bags do not appear, there are counters for all the airlines in the baggage claim area.
 Our luggage got lost once with Iberia and the staff at the counter were very helpful.

 We had our luggage delivered within 48 hours, so hopefully, if this happens to you it will also be a short wait.